Invasion of Privacy

 Proetta & Oliver is a Monmouth County based criminal defense firm that has been defending those accused of serious felony offenses like invasion of privacy in the county for almost a decade now.
 Our office has extensive experience dealing with the local courts throughout Monmouth County, including courts in towns like Howell, Tinton Falls, Holmdel, West Long Branch, Asbury Park, Belmar, Manasquan, Manalapan, Freehold and Red Bank.
 We fully understand what a felony conviction let alone a lengthy prison term can do to someones life.
 If you have any questions whatsoever, please do not hesitate to contact our office at 732.858.6959 or you can try contacting us online.
 We offer free initial consultations, so please do not hesitate to contact us with any questions.
 These are very serious charges and if not handled properly, they could have very devastating consequences.

-Facing an Invasion of Privacy Charge in Freehold
+How Serious is an Invasion of Privacy Charge in New Jersey?

 Invasion of privacy charges have become more common over the years in courts throughout New Jersey, including throughout Monmouth County.
 NJSA 2C:14-9 is the governing statute in New Jersey for invasion of privacy charges.
 This offense seeks to prosecute those who either observes, photography’s, video’s or reproduces an individual’s intimate parts or in compromising position (sexual act).
 In addition, the observation must be done under circumstances where a reasonable person would not expected to be observed (i.e. not in a public place).
 If the individual observes as opposed to films or photography’s the incident, they will be charged with a fourth degree felony offense.
 However, if the individual films, photography’s or otherwise reproduces the image, then they will be charged with a third degree felony offense.